TENAMINT/nft-challenge-factory/README.md

 # nft-challenge-factory

-A factory smart contract for creating NFT challenges, the factory keeps track of nft challenge's it's created.
+A factory smart contract for creating NFT challenges, the factory keeps track of nft challenges it's created.
 Note, if you make any changes to the [challenge contract](https://github.com/TENAMINT/nft-challenge), you'll need to get the compiled `target/wasm32-unknown-unknown/release/nft_challenge.wasm` file within the  [challenge contract repo](https://github.com/TENAMINT/nft-challenge) after building and replace the existing `nft-challenge.wasm` file at `wasm/nft-challenge.wasm` location in this repo.
 Note you need to rename `nft_challenge.wasm` to `nft-challenge.wasm` as well.

 ## Important: